 Best Graphite Stocks

 When many people think of graphite, the first thing that comes to mind is pencils.
-While this is a key use of graphite, this commodity also plays a role in emerging technologies.
+While this is a major use of graphite, this commodity also plays a key role in emerging technologies.
 So it might not be a bad idea to add a few graphite stocks to your portfolio.

 Graphite use is expected to pick up in the coming years thanks to electric vehicles (EVs).
 It’s used in lithium batteries and as the EV trend continues, these graphite stocks should climb higher.
 Let’s take a look at a few of the best graphite investing opportunities…